Cincinnati vs Miami University Prediction, Game Preview

 Basically, Cincinnati will have Miami’s style for this, but it’ll do it a whole lot better.

-The RedHawks might be great defensively, but UC gets enough talent back for new defensive coordinator Marcus Freeman to turn loose.
+The RedHawks might be great defensively, but UC gets enough talent back for new defensive coordinator Mike Tressel to turn loose.
 There might be a slew of key replacements to make, but the Bearcats will attack from the start against a MU offensive line that won’t hold up.

 – CFN Preseason Rankings, Schedules, Projected Records For All 130 Teams